 If the score is tied after the end of regulation, kicks from the penalty mark will follow. (see definition below).
 No overtime will be played.

 Kicks from the Penalty Mark:

-Only players on the field at the end of the second overtime period will be eligible for Kicks from the Penalty Mark.
+Only players on the field at the end of the game will be eligible for kicks from the Penalty Mark.
 A coin flip will determine who will go first, visiting team calls.
 Five kickers per team, alternating kicks per team.
 The most goals scored after five kicks for each team wins the game.
 If the score remains tied, teams will alternate shooters until there is an unmatched goal between the teams.
 After all eligible players on the field of play have taken kicks, teams will start with their first kickers again and in the same order.

 Each team will be awarded three points for a win, one point for a tie and no points for a loss.
 1 point will be awarded for a clean sheet and 1 for each goal scored (up to 3 points max).
 In the event of ties in the group standing, the following procedure will determine the group winner: